 Like most features of the smart home, automated lighting allows you to create scenes using sensors and activators.
-These are managed though a hub and simple application that you install on your computer, tablet or smartphone, or can be activated via voice command.
+These are managed through a hub and simple application that you install on your computer, tablet or smartphone, or can be activated via voice command.

 Effectively this means at the touch of a button or by voice you can transform the lighting anywhere in your home.
-You can switch off the lights in the lounge from the comfort of bed, turn on the garden lights as the sun sets on a festive party, or dim the dining room lights for an intimate dinner.
+You can switch off the lights in the lounge from the comfort of a bed, turn on the garden lights as the sun sets on a festive party, or dim the dining room lights for an intimate dinner.

 However, automated lighting extends far beyond the convenience of simply switching items on and off.
 It allows you to set scenes or actions that occur automatically or by prompt.